peterewills/NetComp/status.md

 - Think about how we handle sparse vs dense matrices.
 	- can we do this more intelligently to speed up our calculations?
+- We should be able to do fast calculations of the lambda-k distances, but right now we calculate all k of the eigenvalues.
+Think about how to fix this.